 - The audit may not commence for another several years, and you may need to ask the studio to extend the tolling to commence the audit

 - The audit may be in progress; however, the audit may not be completed in time to meet the tolling deadlines, and an extension may needed

 - It is possible that while you were able to meet the deadline to submit the audit report, more time may be needed to assess whether litigation should be pursued, and tolling may need to be extended further

 Considering each agreement may be different and each studio may have different policies and practices regarding tolling, please reach out to our participation audit group with any questions.

 Ilan leads the GHJ Entertainment and Media Practice, and his specialty includes profit participation audits on behalf of talent, investors, and co-producers at both the major and mini studios.
 He currently oversees participation audits at various studios, including 20th Century Fox, Sony, Starz, as well as other prominent studios.
 He is a co-author of GHJ’ recent White Paper, “New Media Trends: Consolidating to Meet Consumer Demands”.

-About Michael Sippel (Senior Manager, GHJ)
+About Michael Sippel (Principal, GHJ)

 Michael is a senior manager within our Participations Audit Practice and specializes in contract compliance and forensics.
 Prior to joining the firm, he was a staff accountant at Hagen Streiff Newton & Oshiro, working within their Insurance and Forensic Litigation accounting practice.
 He earned his bachelor’s degree from the University of California-Berkeley in business and economics.